 Given that they did not confront this issue clearly, it is unclear whether Rafajlović et al. envision gain and loss of polymorphism to also extend to competition among architectures, or whether they are meaning to refine the establishment bias mechanism to also include the possible contribution of loss of polymorphism (whether stochastic or deterministic).
 Assuming that Rafajlović et al. are not just imprecisely re-inventing the competition among architectures mechanism, in order for loss of polymorphism to be important, it has to be established in the first place.
-For their mechanism to be “universally important” during de novo adaptation, they should therefore show the parameter space where the relationship between recombination and rate of gain of polymorphism is flatter than the relationship with rates of loss of polymorphism, as rates of loss would then potentially be driving concentration more than rates of gain.
+For their mechanism to be “universally important” during de novo adaptation, they should therefore show the parameter space where the relationship between recombination and rate of gain of polymorphism is flatter (weaker may be better) than the relationship between recombination and rates of loss of polymorphism, as rates of loss would then potentially be driving concentration more than rates of gain.
 As discussed above, it was interesting to see this shown for Figure 2A vs. C, however it is unclear whether this will be broadly important for other parameter combinations (it is clearly unimportant when selection is strong, as they show in Figure 2D).
 Furthermore, to distinguish this mechanism from the competition among architectures mechanism of Yeaman and Whitlock (2011) in the multi-locus simulations, Rafajlović et al. should show that polymorphism at one locus is lost before a new allele is established at another locus.
 If polymorphism is lost following the establishment of a more tightly linked allele of similar effect, then this is more consistent with competition than rates of gain vs. loss in the absence of competition.
 Note also that Yeaman et al. (2016) have recently presented a preliminary investigation of loss of polymorphism following secondary contact, which suggests that this can indeed be quite important when divergence is already established.
 Overall, given that the gain vs. loss explanation still depends upon the underlying balance between selection, migration, recombination, and drift, focusing on the patterns without also describing the importance of the underlying processes does not provide a universal causal explanation.

 Minor quibbles